AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 <p align="center">

-The ram pump itself was composed of two metal check valves that were connected by a metal fitting.
-The upper check valve received the influent flow from the head tank and allows the flow to exit through an effluent pipe.
-The bottom pipe was only for “waste” water.
+The ram pump itself comprised of two metal check valves that were connected by a metal fitting.
+The upper check valve received the influent flow from the head tank and allowed the flow to exit through an effluent pipe.
+The bottom pipe was  allowed for the “waste” water to flow out.
 In the interior of the ram pump, there was a plate that connects with a threaded metal rod.
 The rod with stoppers was fitted into the two valves, allowing only two positions for the plate (open and close).
-If the force of the water was not able to shrink the spring, the valve would remain open and “waste” water can flow to exit the system.
-When the water force was higher than the one produced by the spring, the valve would be closed and water would be pumped up through the effluent pipe.
+If the force of the water was not able to compress the spring, the valve would remain open and “waste” water flowed out of the bottom of the ram pump.
+When the water force was higher than the spring force, the valve would be closed and water would be pumped up through the effluent pipe.

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Fall%202018/Pictures/Ram%20pump%20structure.png?raw=True" height=400>